 Why €49 (and why it pays back many times over)

 €49 is well below cost.
-A real AI audit takes 7-10 days of senior consulting work.
-We charge €49 for two reasons:
+A real AI audit takes 7-10 days of senior consulting work, and a comparable engagement from a traditional consulting firm runs €5,000-€20,000.
+We charge €49 for two reasons, and they are both deliberate.

-1. It filters seriousness.
-A founder who is not willing to pay €49 to find out where AI could save them €50,000 a year is not someone we want as a client.
+The first is that it filters for seriousness.
+A founder who is not willing to spend €49 to find out where AI could save them €50,000 a year is not someone we are going to build a successful engagement with.
 Free filters too softly.
+It attracts curiosity browsers.
+A small number like €49 filters for intention without being a barrier to anyone who actually means it.

 The math: even if you never hire us, you walk away with a roadmap a consulting firm would charge €5,000-€20,000 for.
 If you do hire us, the audit fee is credited toward the first deployment.